 Visualization of the branch between the CGO and the actor process of the alert/event.

-Display up to nine additional process branches that reveal alerts related to the alert/event.
+Displays up to nine additional process branches that reveal alerts related to the alert/event.
 Branches containing alerts with the nearest timestamp to the original alert/event are displayed first.

 Causality cards that contain more causality data display a Showing Partial Causality flag.
 You can manually add additional child or parent processes branches by right-clicking on the process nodes displayed in the graph.

-The causality view provides an interactive way to view the CI chain for an alert.
-You can move it, extend it, and modify it.
-To adjust the appearance of the CI chain, you can enlarge/shrink the chain for easy viewing using the size controls on the right.
-You can also move the chain around by selecting and dragging it.
-To return the chain to its original position and size, click in the lower-right of the CI graph.
+You can move the chain, extend it, and modify it.
+To adjust the appearance of the CI chain, use the size controls on the right.
+You can also move the chain by selecting and dragging it.
+To return the chain to its original position and size, click

 When the Identity Threat Module is enabled, Cortex XSIAM displays the anomaly that triggered the alert against the backdrop of baseline behavior for some alerts.
 To see the profiles that are generated by the detector, Open Alert Visualization.
 Each tab displays the factors that triggered the alert, the event and the baseline information in tabular format or in timeline format, depending on the type of event.
 The graphs display the information in full mode, covering 30 days.